stefanneculai/joomla-mvc/README.md

-joomla-mvc
+TADA MVC
 ==========

-Tada MVC Application using Joomla!
-Framework
+A MVC Application using Joomla!
+Framework.
+The stucture of the application is similar to what RubyOnRails and PHPCake use.

 ### Application structure
     app/                     -- the application directory